ForJournalism/licenses/instructor-obligations-and-compensation.md

 # Payments

 * Payments will be made from Producer to Contractor at $200 per hour of edited screencast.
-* Typical initial payments will be $1,200 for a 3-credit course.
 * Gross profit should be split 70% to Contractor and 30% to Producer.